NorviewFIRSTRobotics/FRCSteamWorks2017/README.md

 This is the code for Team 1793's Robot for the FIRST Robotics Competion.

-This project is built on[GradleRIO](https://github.com/Open-RIO/GradleRIO)and[Strongback](https://github.com/strongback/strongback-java)
+This project is built on [GradleRIO](https://github.com/Open-RIO/GradleRIO) and [Strongback](https://github.com/strongback/strongback-java)

 #Building